iluwatar/java-design-patterns/acyclic-visitor/README.md

 * No dependency cycles between class hierarchies.
 * No need to recompile all the visitors if a new one is added.
-* Does not cause compilation failure in existing visitors if class hierarchy has a new member.
+* Does not cause compilation failure in existing visitors if the class hierarchy has a new member.

 The bad:

-* Violates [Liskov's Substitution Principle](https://java-design-patterns.com/principles/#liskov-substitution-principle) by showing that it can accept all visitors but actually only being interested in particular visitors.
+* Violates [Liskov's Substitution Principle](https://java-design-patterns.com/principles/#liskov-substitution-principle) by showing that it can accept all visitors but only being interested in particular visitors.
-* Parallel hierarchy of visitors has to be created for all members in visitable class hierarchy.
+* Parallel hierarchy of visitors has to be created for all members in the visitable class hierarchy.

 ## Related patterns